Two paddlers on a sea kayak raise their paddles overhead against a Pacific sunset, silhouetted below Qingshui Cliff, Hualien

 We run this trip from March through October.
 November to February the northeast monsoon swell is too big to launch safely.

-If the Central Weather Bureau issues a heavy-rain or typhoon warning, or our instructors judge conditions unsafe, we call it and refund 100%.
+If the Central Weather Administration issues a heavy-rain or typhoon warning, or our instructors judge conditions unsafe, we cancel the trip and refund in full, less a NT$60/pax processing fee.

 Cancellation